megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

                 cp+=purse[k]*v
         return cp

-next, I need to get the coins back into separate parts again, to undo the process I have just made. it should be some function foo such that:
+next, I need to get the coins back into separate parts again, to undo the process I have just made.
+It should be some function foo such that:

     >>> x == foo(denominations_to_base(x))
     True
     >>> ▯

-so the approach I took was to work out how many of each coin I could fit into the current total. save it, then adjust the total by that much. some quick code features:
+so the approach I took was to work out how many of each coin I could fit into the current total.
+Save it, then adjust the total by that much.
+Some quick code features:
 -   I'll need to look at each type of coin and the value compared to the base.
 -   i will need to remember current total over the whole loop, so i can reduce the pile as I go.
 -   i need to save the coin totals I have worked out for after I'm done looking though coins